-The Engineering Science Certificate is a three-semester (38 credit hour) program designed for students desiring to transfer to an engineering program at a four-year institution but who do not necessarily desire an Associate in Science Degree from Midlands Technical College.
-This certificate provides a program of study for potential engineering transfer students who need to take approxoimately the first two years of math and science (typical of a BS in Engineering) at a technical college before transferring to a senior institution.
-Many of the courses in the Engineering Science Certificate can be applied as part of the Associate in Science Degree, so students desiring to complete the Associate Degree still have that option.
-In addition the Engineering Science Certificate can be combined with other technical certificates to create an Associate in General Technology degree.
-The student is strongly advised to consult their Engineering faculty advisor to determine which options is right for them.
+The Engineering Science Certificate is a three-semester 38-credit hour program designed for students desiring to transfer to an engineering program at a four-year institution.
+The Engineering Science Certificate can be combined with the Electronic and Computer Fundamentals Certificate to create an Associate in General Technology degree for students wishing to transfer to a four-year institution for Computer Science or Computer Information Systems.
+The student is strongly advised to consult their Engineering faculty or advisor to determine which options are right for them.